Monday, 9 July 2018

 This time we did not have a view of the church, but of the beautiful side garden of the hotel, with its white umbrellas under the trees.

-After showers in the palatial bathroom, we spent a lazy afternoon watching TV and sleeping – the Tour de France was on and it had a soporific effect.
+After showers in the palatial bathroom, we spent a lazy afternoon watching TV and sleeping – the Tour de France was on and sight of a mass of straining lycra-clad backs had a soporific effect.

-Later we walked around the streets looking for restaurants, which were surprisingly few, and visiting all the bars to ask what time they opened in the morning.
+Later we walked around the streets looking for restaurants, which were surprisingly scarce, and visiting all the bars to ask what time they opened in the morning.

 We needed an early start, as we had a long way to go to Nevers.
 It turned out that the bar of our own hotel was the best, opening at 7:15 am, but even that was not early enough for us.
 On the other hand the menu at our hotel looked good.